Bitbol-Lab/Phylogeny-Partners/README.md

 ### Installation

 The code present in Code_for_cluster was present in the EPFL cluster.
 It is helpful to generate data and to infer contact and partners.
-The model has been inferred with bmDCA on the cluster and CCMgen and arDCA on my personal computer.
+The model has been inferred with bmDCA on the cluster and arDCA on my personal computer.
 If you want to reproduce the data, I advise you to copy the folder Code_for_cluster and to do :

 ```